Sibden Hill & Batt’s Copse

 By Car – There is no car parking on site, some on street parking can be found in surrounding streets, please park considerately.
 Try postcodes PO37 7NQ and PO37 7NU respectively.

 Parts of the site are steeply sloping and most paths are unsurfaced, Some areas can be reached on tarmac footpaths.
+There are steps on both sites.

 What to look out for